yumaikas/cat-language/trunk/readme.txt

 Cat Interpreter
-public domain
+Copyright 2007, by Christopher Diggins
-by Christopher Diggins
+Licensed under the MIT License (see license.txt)

 NOTE:
 Don't forget to load the standard library by passing it as a command-line argument.